Foreclosure Lawyers in Long Island

 If you have been served with a foreclosure summons and complaint in Nassau County or Suffolk County, New York, you have a limited amount of time to respond.
 Speak with the foreclosure attorneys at Macco Law Group, LLP so that they can support you through this process and protect your home from foreclosure.
 We are one of the top law firms when it comes to dealing with foreclosure cases.

 Contact us for an initial free consultation, and one of our foreclosure lawyers in Long Island will review your case.

 Long Island NY Mortgages

 If you finance the purchase of residential property in New York, you’ll sign both a promissory note and the mortgage.
 The promissory note is your promise to repay the loan as outlined in the repayment terms.
 The mortgage gives the lender a security interest (or lien) on the property.
 This permits a lender to foreclose and sell your home if you fail to make payments under the terms of the promissory note (i.e., your monthly loan repayments).

 f you miss a mortgage payment, your lender can charge a late fee once the grace period ends.
 Review your promissory note and monthly billing statement to determine how long your grace period is and the number of late fees they will charge.

 The Long Island NY Foreclosure Process

-information about the default and a list of housing counseling agencies in your area that can offer free or very low-cost counseling.
+If your property is a borrower-occupied one-to-four-family dwelling or a condominium, New York laws require the lender to send a 90-day notice before foreclosure.
+This notice provides information about the default and a list of housing counseling agencies in your area that can offer free or very low-cost counseling.
 While this may be the first indication that foreclosure is about to commence, borrowers should not wait until they receive that notice to act.
 If you have missed one or more mortgage payments, contact Macco Law Group, LLP today to discuss your options.

 New York Foreclosure Laws